 From the clues dropped in the early stages of Level 16 we know that whatever is going on, it can’t be good.
 Scenes of the hulking black clad guards dragging a terrified young girl away.
 The fact that even as they approach graduation they can’t read their own names.
 They’re not being educated, they’re being trained it seems.
 But for what?

 Esterhazy keeps the tension up as the story unfolds as time grows shorter and the stakes grow higher.
-Conversations between their headmistress Miss Brixil (Sara Canning, Primeval: New World, War for the Planet of the Apes) and Dr. Miro (Peter Outerbridge, Saw VI, Haunter) tell us that an end is drawing near, but what is it?
+Conversations between their headmistress Miss Brixil (Sara Canning, Primeval: New World, War for the Planet of the Apes) and Dr. Miro (Peter Outerbridge, The Oak Room, Haunter) tell us that an end is drawing near, but what is it?
 She also keeps the twists coming, things never play out the way you think they will.
 Nothing really is what it seems.